Radiative transfer in the atmosphere

-The representation of solar and infra-red radiation, and its interaction with clouds, is a critical component of our climate and weather forecast models.
+The representation of solar and infra-red radiation, and its interaction with clouds in our numerical models.

 Various radiative processes occur in the atmosphere: gases, aerosols, cloud droplets and ice crystals absorb radiation and emit thermal radiation.
 Aerosols, cloud particles and air molecules scatter radiation.
 The surface absorbs, reflects and emits radiation.
 The radiative properties of atmospheric constituents may vary rapidly with frequency and the geometrical arrangement of clouds is an important influence on the radiation budget.
 The modelling of atmospheric radiation is therefore potentially very complicated and must involve some approximations to be efficient enough for weather and climate applications.